 The Library is the first 24 hour Library and Learning Centre in the UK - meaning you can always get access to the many reference and computing facilities available and work in a way which suits you.

 We have over 500,000 books and periodicals and we invest heavily in electronic journals and databases.
 Research published by members of the University is stored in an electronic repository so it is instantly available to all.

 We have over 1000 computers across the library and our four general access computing labs.
 In addition, many departments have their own computing labs and there are terminals in the foyers of most buildings - whether you want to check email or write your thesis, computing access is always available.

 Alternatively, you can connect to the wireless network anywhere in the main areas of campus or the coffee shops.

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at University of Bath!
+Some of these might help you to study for a Master at University of Bath!